3xcellent/intercom/README.md

     Press [Esc] to exit

 ___
+### Issues
+Currently cannot include the portaudio and gocv libraries at the same time.
+	* have an issue on the portaudio github page https://github.com/gordonklaus/portaudio/issues/30

 ### Threads
 I would like to have separate threads for more of the separate operations.
 GoCV (or maybe more of an OpenCV issue?) seems to only be able to access the window